-There are a large number of ‘sexual refugees’ in this country and they are among the most marginalised and discriminated social group in South Africa.
-Through this program, PASSOP advocates for the rights of Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) asylum-seekers and refugees, assists them with paralegal advice and empowers this social group by building a support network.
-PASSOP advocates for the rights of all refugees, asylum-seekers and immigrants in this country, and it is high time that the plight of LGBTI refugees and asylum-seekers is highlighted and supported.
+There are a large number of ‘sexual refugees’ in this country and they are among the most marginalized and discriminated social groups in South Africa.
+Through this program, PASSOP advocates for the rights of Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) asylum-seekers and refugees, assist them with paralegal advice and empowers this social group by building a support network.
+PASSOP advocates for the rights of all refugees, asylum-seekers, and immigrants in this country, and it is high time that the plight of LGBTI refugees and asylum-seekers is highlighted and supported.

 Recognizing the vulnerability of their particular situation, this program provides support and advocacy for this social group.
 Specifically, the programs principal objectives are to:

-- assist LGBTI refugees and asylum-seekers with paralegal advice regarding documentation and labour issues;
+- assist LGBTI refugees and asylum-seekers with paralegal advice regarding documentation and labor issues;

 - raise awareness around the plight of LGBTI refugees and asylum-seekers in South Africa;

 - monitor the South African government’s performance in the asylum-seeker and refugee determination processes to ensure that it is true to its commitment to sexual refugees;

 - build up a solidarity network to unite LGBTI refugees, asylum-seekers, and immigrants and provide them with outlets for emotional support and counseling; and

 - in partnership with other LGBTI rights organizations, to promote understanding and tolerance within their communities in order to ensure their safety and integration.

 The hope is that the program will help to empower these refugees and asylum seekers to engage in gay refugee rights activism and ensure that South Africa lives out its constitutional protection for the rights of gay men and women.